ahpook/puppet-minicat/README.md

 Puppet 2.7.x is required to use the Faces API.

+Minicat uses [Awesome Print](https://github.com/michaeldv/awesome_print) for pretty-printing the catalog data structures and [YAJL ruby](https://github.com/brianmario/yajl-ruby) to pull the catalog back into a data structure that AP can deal with.

 ### Contact

 The code lives at [puppet-minicat](https://github.com/ahpook/puppet-minicat), please feel free to fork and